 From around 14 onwards he would regularly spend 4 or 5 days at a time wandering around and sleeping out on the moors, mostly knowing where he was.
 These early experiences led to a lifelong love of the British countryside and culminated in Gary qualifying as a bushcraft instructor and co-founding Jack Raven Bushcraft.

-Gary is an assessor for the Institute for Outdoor Learning’s Bushcraft Competency Certificate and is currently serving on the IOL’s Bushcraft Professional Practice Group Exec.
+Gary is an assessor for the Institute for Outdoor Learning’s Bushcraft Competency Certificate and is currently serving as Secretary on the IOL’s Bushcraft Professional Practice Group Exec.

 Nicola is an expert back country cook and amazes us all with the consistently high quality meals she produces.
 Nicola is continually devising new wild food recipes for us all to try, and manages to create wonderful foraged versions of many classic dishes.

-She is also a keen herbalist and recieved a Distinction whilst completing a Diploma in Herbal Medicine, and makes a wide variety of remedies such as cremes, ointments, balms & body butters, various infused oils & tinctures as well as natural soaps and herbal tea bags.
+She is also a keen herbalist and recieved a Distinction whilst completing a Diploma in Herbal Medicine, and makes a wide variety of remedies such as cremes, ointments, balms & body butters, various infused oils & tinctures as well as natural soaps and shampoo & body bars.
 Needless to say, Nicola plays an important role on our plant and tree walks.

 Nicola has developed a passion for carving and many of our family and friends now own spoons, spatulas and honey drizzlers carved by her.
 More recently, she has taken a keen interest in hide tanning and bark work.